Skip to main content

 grinding8 negative mentions

-• Frequent loading screens can disrupt the flow of gameplay and make backtracking tedious.
+• Frequent loading screens between rooms significantly disrupt gameplay flow and make backtracking tedious due to lack of sufficient fast travel options.

 • music